-We recommend that you advise users not to use the device in areas of open wounds or lesions, active implantables (e.g., pacemakers or defibrillators), or metallic implants, or on individuals who have cryoglobulinemia or paroxysmal cold hemoglobinuria or any other disease conditions that could be exacerbated by topical cooling.
+We recommend that you advise users with open wounds or lesions, including severe or cystic acne, active implantables (e.g., pacemakers or defibrillators), or metallic implants not to use the device in these areas.

 Storage Conditions

 We recommend that storage conditions be included in the user manual.